Creating a Development Environment

 curl llvm libncurses5-dev libncursesw5-dev xz-utils tk-dev libcairo2-dev

-sudo dnf install -y python3-venv python3-wheel
+sudo dnf install -y python3-wheel

 sudo dnf install -y gcc zlib-devel bzip2 bzip2-devel readline-devel \